-- Q Quaver (two columns, usually half a beat)

-- C Crotchet (four columns, usually a beat)

-- M Minim (eight columns, usually two beats)

-- S Semibreve (sixteen columns, a bar at 44)

-- B Breve (thirty two columns, two bars at 4/4)
+- Q Quaver (two columns, usually half a beat) - C Crotchet (four columns, usually a beat) - M Minim (eight columns, usually two beats) - S Semibreve (sixteen columns, a bar at $\frac{4}{4}$ ) - B Breve (thirty two columns, two bars at $\frac{4}{4}$ )

-You can also make unusual note lengths because the count of how much to extend a note by goes from the current cursor location.
+You can also make unusual note lengths because the count of how much to extend a note by goes from the current cursor location in normal editing mode.

-So, if you want to make a note that is three columns long (equal to a dotted quaver), simply press Space to create a note, then Q to make it a quaver.

-Now move one place to the right and press Q again.
+So, if you want to make a quaver that is three columns long (equal to a dotted quaver), simply press Space to create a note and then Q to make a quaver (or just press Q without Space).
+Now move one place to the right and press Q again to extend the current note.